ABOUT THE ROBOTS

 Pretty straightforward actually.

-I was a co-host on a show called The Next Issue, with Harry Cee.
-It was a much looser affair than what this show ended up becoming, and we weren’t posting episodes on Multiversity at the time.
-Harry met Mike at the 2010 Baltimore Comicon and invited him to join the crew, which he thankfully did.
-Mike’s presence helped get that show into shape.
-We started doing the weekly pull list episodes as a way to stay timely and build up a better recording / posting rhythm.
+I co-hosted an unaffiliated podcast called The Next Issue, with Harry Cee back in the late 2000s.
+TNI was a MUCH looser affair than what RFT ended up becoming.
+Harry met Mike at the 2010 Baltimore Comicon and invited him to join TNI, which he thankfully did.
+Mike’s presence helped whip that show into shape.
+For instance, it was Mike’s idea to start doing the weekly Pull List episodes as a way to both stay timely AND build up a better recording/posting rhythm.

-In 2011 Mike ran into Brian and the gang at another show, probably NYCC of that year, and got the invite to have TNI start to show up on the Multiversity Comics website and podcast rotation later that year.
+In 2011, Mike ran into Brian Salvatore and the Multiversity Comics gang at another show (probably NYCC) and got the invite for TNI to join their podcast rotation later that year.

-Mike and I parted ways with Harry in 2013, and TNI was quickly relaunched as Robots From Tomorrow without missing even one Pull List episode!
+Mike and I parted ways with Harry in 2013, and TNI was quickly relaunched as RFT without missing even one Pull List episode!

 WHERE CAN I HEAR THE NEXT ISSUE EPISODES?